 FOR IMMEDIATE RELEASE

-The Washington-based Muslim civil rights group is also asking Muslim community members to report any bias incidents to police and to CAIR’s Civil Rights Department at 202-742-6420 or by filing a report at: http://www.cair.com/civil-rights/report-an-incident/view/form.html
+Muslim community members who believe their rights have been violated are being asked to contact local police and CAIR’s Civil Rights Department at 202-742-6420 or by filing a report at: http://www.cair.com/civil-rights/report-an-incident/view/form.html

 CAIR is America’s largest Muslim civil liberties and advocacy organization.
 Its mission is to enhance the understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.

 La misión de CAIR es mejorar la comprensión del Islam, fomentar el diálogo, proteger las libertades civiles, capacitar a los musulmanes estadounidenses, y construir coaliciones que promuevan la justicia y la comprensión mutua.

 A man once came to the Prophet Muhammad (peace be upon him) with a sheet of cloth and something in his hand.
 The man said: “I saw a group of trees and heard the sound of young birds.
 I took them and put them in my garment.
 Their mother then came and began to hover around my head.
 I showed (the chicks) to her, and she fell on them.
 I wrapped them (all) with my garment.
 They are now with me.”

 The Prophet said to his companions: “Are you surprised at the affection of the mother for her young?. . .God is more affectionate to His servants than a mother to her young ones.
 Take (the chicks) back and put them where you found them.”
 Sunan of Abu Dawood